GoogleCloudPlatform/healthcare-federated-access-services/docs/shared/admin/concepts.md

    *  Actions taken on cloud services are "flattened" from across all Realms.
    *  Some specific user activities are not stored per Realm as they are considered global state about a user.

+## API Version

+`v1alpha` is the current API version of these components and is used as part of the resource path on most endpoints.
+Some standard OIDC endpoints, metadata endpoints, and other API integration endpoints do not include the API version.

+**Note:** `v1alpha` APIs are subject to more rapid changes without maintaining backwards compatibility.
+Integrations with this API can therefore expect to need more maintenance.

+## Experimental Features

+Some of the API are restricted to "experimental" usage, and are not appropriate for production workloads and may not meet security requirements in their current form.
+These are often newer features that are not yet ready for adoption.
+*  Setting the following environment variable enables these experimental features.
+They are not enabled by default.
+      ```
+      export FEDERATED_ACCESS_ENABLE_EXPERIMENTAL=true
+      ```
+*  Experimental features are expected to change more significantly and more frequently than non-experimental parts of the API.
+*  Experimental features are more likely to be removed in the future based on feedback and evolution of the features they represent.